Idaho Minimum Wage 2024

-At the moment of writing, Idaho has a minimum wage of $7.25.
-This is in line with them following the federal minimum wage.
+At the moment of writing, Idaho has a state applicable minimum wage for full-time and part-time of $7.25.
+This is in line with them following the federal wage and hour laws that include minimum wage.

 This has unfortunately been stalled due to the current global health crisis.
 Only time will tell when this initiative will eventually become a success.

 Is the unemployment benefit of Idaho the same rate as its minimum wage?